-- In September, all pupils in Years 4-6 take the Cognitive Abilities Test; Fourth Edition (CAT4).
+- In the autumn term, all pupils in Years 3-6 take the Cognitive Abilities Test; Fourth Edition (CAT4).
 CAT4 gives an insight into the pupils' ability to reason across four distinct batteries: verbal, non-verbal, mathematical, and spatial, as compared to the national average. - The results of CAT4 are looked at along with the results of end-of-term assessments and pupils may be asked to attend F.I.T sessions.
-These groups are no larger than six or seven pupils and are run by experienced specialist teaching assistants and the SENDCo.
+These groups are no larger than six or seven pupils and are run by experienced specialist teaching assistants and the whole school SENDCo.
 These specialist teaching assistants liaise with the English teachers, maths teachers and the SENDCo.
 The pupils who attend the groups are reviewed at the end of every term.
-The F.I.T sessions are in English, mathsand handwriting.
-F.I.T sessions run before the school day starts and during the school day.. - Professionals such as educational psychologists sometimes recommend that a pupil learns to touch type as a way of removing a barrier to learning.
-The SENDCos keep an updated list of centres for parents to choose from for their daughter to learn this skill.
+The F.I.T sessions are in English, maths and handwriting.
+F.I.T sessions run before the school day starts.

+- Professionals such as educational psychologists sometimes recommend that a pupil learns to touch type as a way of removing a barrier to learning.
+The whole school SENDCo keep an updated list of centres for parents to choose from for their daughter to learn this skill.
 There is a touch-typing club at school for those who have done a course and need to practise.
-See digital policy. - At any time, a parent may register a concern about their daughter.
-The teaching staff will raise a concern if expected progress is not made despite high quality teaching being delivered and differentiation of planning carried out. - Children with a record of concern are observed and/or assessed by the SENDCos using a range of standardised test including; Neale's Reading Analysis (NARA II), Parallel Spelling Test, Phonological Ability Battery Test (PhAB), Digit Span Memory test, (TAPS-2), Helen Arkell Auditory Battery (HAAT), Helen Arkell Spelling Test (HAST-2), miscue analysis of reading, spelling error analysis
+See digital policy.
+At the time of writing, there is a plan to start another prep school touch-typing club in the spring term 2025. - At any time, a parent may register a concern about their daughter.
+The teaching staff will raise a concern if expected progress is not made despite high quality teaching being delivered and differentiation of planning carried out. - Children with a record of concern are observed and/or assessed by the SENDCos using a range of standardised test including; Neale's Reading Analysis (NARA II), Parallel Spelling Test, Phonological Ability Battery Test (PhAB), Digit Span Memory test, (TAPS-2), Helen Arkell Auditory Battery (HAAT), Helen Arkell Spelling Test (HAST-2), miscue analysis of reading, spelling error analysis.